Countly/countly-sdk-android/Documentation.md

 in Production!).
  * Set logging level to `DEBUG` to make sure everything works as expected.
- * Enabled crash reporting feature and tell SDK to use `OPEN_UDID` as device id.
+ * Enabled crash reporting feature and tell SDK to use `UUID` strategy, that is random UUID string, as device id.
  * Use default session lifecycle management, that is start a `Session` when first `Activity` is started and end that `Session` when last `Activity` is stopped.
-This is called automatic session control.
+This is called automatic session tracking.

 In case minimum API level supported by your application is more or equal to 14, then that's pretty much it.
 Once you launch your application, it will start sending requests.
 In case you need to support API levels below 14,